Azure Service Operator v2

 Alternatively you can install from the release YAML directly.

-1. Create an Azure Service Principal.
-You’ll need this to grant Azure Service Operator permissions to create resources in your subscription.
+This identity or service principal will be used by ASO to authenticate with Azure.
+You’ll need this to grant the identity or Service Principal permissions to create resources in your subscription.

 First, set the following environment variables to your Azure Tenant ID and Subscription ID with your values: